 The most common sign of carpenter bees is perfect circular holes drilled in wood.
 Carpenter bee holes can be found in uncured wood siding, roofing, wooden decks or deck furniture, fencing, telephone poles, wooden mailbox posts, etc.

 An active carpenter bee nest may have a male that patrols the area.
 However, males are more aggressive than females but completely harmless because they don’t have a stinger.

 Think you have a carpenter bee problem?
 Call Fox Pest Control at (401) 655-2922 for a free Rhode Island carpenter bee control quote.

 Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized carpenter bee treatment plan that will be most effective for your situation.

 You will receive a detailed report of the service provided and helpful recommendations to remain carpenter bee free.

 We come back regularly throughout the year to ensure the carpenter bees don’t come back.
 If you see any carpenter bee activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

 Carpenter bees are extremely hardy.
 Getting rid of them requires very powerful measures.
 Non-professional methods often aren’t effective, and the bees simply move to a different location nearby.
 Fox Pest Control has the best tools that will get rid of the bees for good.

 They tunnel into the wood to make their nests.
 Much like ants, carpenter bees make galleries where they store their eggs.
-Carpenter bees don’t eat wood.
-Their burrowing causes damage to your home.
+Carpenter bees don’t eat wood; their burrowing through wood is what causes damage to your home.